 Read the full report here: Farrakhan In His Own Words (PDF).

 For over 30 years, Louis Farrakhan, leader of the Nation of Islam (NOI), has marked himself as a notable figure on the extremist scene, verbally attacking Jews, white people and the LGBT community.

 In recent years, Farrakhan has embarked on a wide-ranging campaign specifically targeting the Jewish community, which has featured some of the most hateful speeches of Farrakhan’s career as head of the NOI.
 Farrakhan has alleged that the Jewish people were responsible for the slave trade and that they conspire to control the government, the media, Hollywood, and various Black individuals and organizations.
 He also frequently denies that Jews have a legitimate claim to their religion and to the land of Israel claiming that Judaism is nothing more than a “deceptive lie” and a “theological error” promoted by Jews to further their supposed control over America’s government and economy.

-While Farrakhan continues to promote his hatred at large NOI events such as Saviours’ Day, one of his latest attempts to reach new audiences is a 58-part online lecture series, started in January 2013 that lasted through February 2014.
+While Farrakhan continues to promote his hatred at large NOI events such as Saviours’ Day, one of his largest attempts to reach new audiences was a 58-part online lecture series, started in January 2013 that lasted through February 2014.
 In the series, titled The Time and What Must Be Done, Farrakhan frequently characterized Jews as “Satanic” and promoted a wide range of anti-Semitic conspiracy theories, alleging Jewish control over government, finance, entertainment, and other sectors.
 The lecture series, which received an average of about 40,000 views per sermon, is part of a larger effort by the NOI’s media arm to spread its hate through a range of propaganda, including through its newspaper and various social media sites.